Back to start

 Vänersborg

-Vattenfall's heat production in Vänersborg utilises waste heat from the company Vargön Alloys as far as possible.
-Bio-oil has been used as peak and reserve power since 2003.
-This means that production is completely carbon-neutral.
+The Vänersborg plant was commissioned in 1985.
+As much as possible, waste heat from the Vargön Alloys company is used in production.
+Bio-oil has been used for peak and reserve power since 2003.

 More information (links open in new window)